juniorsundarCasual/TGT/vault/volume-5.chapter-302.md

 "It's no coincidence," Krish denied with a decisive shake of his head.
 "My Disciple calculated the exact time of our departure so that we could match our arrival with you folk."

 "Sounds like her," Guy agreed with a mirthful snort.
-"I hope the trip was fruitful?
+"I hope the trip was fruitful.
 I can sense that she has advanced in her cultivation."

 "It was beyond fruitful!"
 Krish evoked excitedly, shocking Guy with his explosive display of emotion.
 "The girl singlehandedly redefined a cultivation method that has been in use for many millennia!"